Gluten-Free Pumpkin Chocolate Cake

 - Salt: enhances the sweet and spiced flavors.

 - Sweetener: Instead of granulated sugar, this cake is made with coconut sugar and pure maple syrup.
-Feel free to swap brown sugar for the coconut sugar if that's what you have on hand.
-Both work great for this recipe.
+Feel free to swap the coconut sugar maple syrup blend with 1 cup of sugar if that’s what you have on hand.

 - Eggs: add moisture and density to the cake.

-- Kefir (plain unsweetened): Using kefir in baked goods is a great way to make moist gluten-free baked goods without adding heavy oils or shortening.
+- Buttermilk (or plain unsweetened kefir): Using buttermilk or kefir in baked goods is a great way to make moist gluten-free baked goods without adding heavy oils or shortening.

 - Vanilla Extract: enhances the pleasantly sweet flavors.